Züleyxa Izmailova

-Züleyxa "Zuzu" Izmailova (Züleyxa İsmayılova; born 13 June 1985) is an Estonian journalist, environmental activist and politician, who was the leader of the Estonian Greens from March 2017 to February 2022.
+Züleyxa "Zuzu" Izmailova (born 13 June 1985) is an Estonian journalist, environmental activist and politician, who was the leader of the Estonian Greens from March 2017 to February 2022.

 Biography

 Izmailova was born to an Azerbaijani father and Estonian mother.
 Her partner is fellow member of the Estonian Greens Board Joonas Laks, with whom she has two children.
 Izmailova studied geodesy at Kehtna Vocational Education Center from 2005 to 2008, but did not graduate.

 Political career

 From 2005 to 2012, she was a member of the Social Democratic Party.
 On 27 March 2017, Izmailova was elected as the leader of the Estonian Greens party.
 She was one of the candidates for the mayoralty of Tallinn in 2017.
 On 9 November 2017, she became one of the deputy mayors of Tallinn, with Taavi Aas as the mayor of Tallinn.
 She is also a noted environmental activist, staging several protests about the environmental concerns of the Rail Baltica project, as well as advocating for the strengthening of environmental regulations in Estonia.

 Züleyxa Izmailova left the Estonian Greens in February 2022 and in May 2022 announced she had joined Eesti 200.
 In May 2023 she entered the Estonian Parliament following the resignation of Johanna-Maria Lehtme.
 In June 2024 she was ejected from Estonia 200 and subsequently rejoined the Social Democratic Party.